Skip to main content

 Generate a Portal

-Once you're comfortable with the input structure, you can generate a static API documentation portal from your build directory.
+Once you're comfortable with the input structure, you can generate a static API documentation portal from your src directory.
 This is perfect for integrating into your automation scripts or release process.

 The generated portal will be downloaded to the location specified by the --destination flag.
 To preview the portal, use the serve command below in the Preview Locally section.